How to Nail the NYU "Pick Six" MBA Application Essay

 Video Courses Image

 Now, as with most creative assignments, there are many different ways that you could approach this essay.
-In this next section, we’ll provide some tips but keep in mind that there’s no wrong way to go about it.
+In this next section, we’ll provide some tips but remember that there’s no wrong way to go about it.
 Here are several approaches to brainstorming you could take.

 • Make a list of the values and ideals that are most important to you.